comparaonline/event-streamer/README.md

 ### Producing Events

-Use the `SchemaRegistryProducer` to automatically handle schema registration, validation, and Avro encoding.
+Use the `SchemaRegistryProducer` to automatically handle schema registration, validation, and encoding.

+#### Note on Singleton Behavior
+The `SchemaRegistryProducer` is a **singleton**.
+The first time you create an instance with `new SchemaRegistryProducer()`, it will establish a persistent connection to Kafka.
+Every subsequent call to `new SchemaRegistryProducer()` anywhere in your application will return the *exact same instance* and reuse that connection.

+You should create it once and share it or simply call `new SchemaRegistryProducer()` wherever you need it, knowing it's an efficient operation.

+#### Basic Usage
 Use your factory function to create the event payload.
+The `eventCode` and `schema` parameters are **required**.

 ```ts
 import { SchemaRegistryProducer } from '@comparaonline/event-streamer';